The question 'how to start eating healthy', can actually be two separate questions on the same subject.

 Well, learning how to start eating healthy long-term certainly is achievable, even if you think it isn't, as there's lots of simple steps you can take to help you and to make it more enjoyable.
 In addition, there are many reasons why you should think about eating healthy that you'll benefit from long-term as discussed on the benefits of eating healthy page.

 Maybe you’ve been advised by a doctor to start eating healthy due to medical reasons?
 Maybe you just feel the need to start eating healthier because you’re aware of the many benefits that healthy eating can bring you, or maybe you want or need to lose weight?
 Maybe you're getting older and are a little concerned?

-So now you know, if you didn’t already know, that eating healthy is a good thing.
-But how can you actually switch your mindset and learn how to start eating healthy, or at least healthier and stick to it?
+So, how can you actually switch your mindset and learn how to start eating healthy, or at least eat healthier and stick to it?

 First of all, you’re obviously open to the idea of healthy eating, for whatever reason, whether for health or weight-loss as you're here reading this, right?
 So, we need to build upon this new openness and awareness of healthy eating.

-First of all, this section is not about feeling bad about yourself ok, rather just getting in touch with who you are without getting too heavy, but, it may get a bit heavy for you depending on who you are and what experiences you've had.
+First of all, this section is not about feeling bad about yourself ok, rather just getting in touch with who you are without getting too heavy - no pun intended! - but, it may get a bit heavy, or deep, for you, depending on who you are and what experiences you've had.